jamescostian/flashcardz/README.md

 ## CLI

-I'm going to assume you have a file called `myfile` which has a number of term-definition pairs, where the pairs are separated by newlines and the terms are separated from their definitions by tabs.
-Here's an example of a file in this format:
+Say you have a file called `myfile` with flashcards (each card has a "front" and a "back" - normally, you see the front first and have to recall what the back is).
+Let's say `myfile` looks like this:

 ```
 ostensible	stated or appearing to be true, but not necessarily so.